AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/t-freeform-project.md

    You can choose whether to create a project from

 * A blank project (default).
 For instructions, see below.
-* A standard template.
-These templates are created by Adobe and ship out of the box.
-For instructions, see [Templates](/help/analyze/analysis-workspace/build-workspace-project/starter-projects.md)
 * A custom template.
 These templates are created by users with admin rights.
-For instructions, see [Templates](/help/analyze/analysis-workspace/build-workspace-project/starter-projects.md)

    ![](assets/start_modal.png)